zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/3-labs-prepare-data-sources/prepare-data-sources.md

    ![Create User](./images/createadw6.png " ")

-## Task 4: Create Tables to Store Output Data
+## **Task 4**: Create Tables to Store Output Data

-Whilst we are in the Database Actions dashboard, we will create 3 Tables
+Whilst we are in the Database Actions dashboard, we will create 2 Tables

-1. A table to store the extracted entities
-2. A table to store the extracted aspects and related entities
+1. A table to store the extracted aspects and related entities
-3. A table to store the raw reviews
+2. A table to store the raw reviews
 Follow the scripts below.
   **Create Raw Reviews Table**

 			CREATE TABLE USER1.REVIEWS
 			("RECORD_ID" INT,